About LPA & VisiRule Applications

 VisiRule is 100% owned and developed by Logic Programming Associates Ltd (LPA).

 LPA is a small, private UK company specialising in Artificial Intelligence software solutions.
-LPA was founded back in 1981, and LPA staff, most of whom joined in the 80s, have many years of experience in designing and delivering innovative, and often disruptive, software solutions.
-LPA has a proven track record for developing and deploying practical and pragmatic AI-based applications.
+LPA was founded back in 1981, and LPA staff, many of whom joined in the 80s, have extensive experience in designing and implementing practical AI software solutions.
+LPA engineers have advised and consulted on numerous AI projects.

 Read how LPA was recognized as Artificial Intelligence Innovators by CV Magazine.

 In 2019, LPA joined the Barclays Eagle Labs LawTech incubator in Notting Hill, London.
-The full press release is on PrWeb.
+Go and read the full press release.

 History of LPA

-LPA was initially formed to exploit the results emerging from the logic programming research team of Prof. Bob Kowalski at Imperial College, London.
-Amongst those making the transition from academia to industry were Brian D Steel, Clive Spenser and Diane Reeve, all of whom remain with the company to this day.
+In 1981, LPA was formed to exploit the results emerging from the logic programming research team of Prof. Bob Kowalski at Imperial College, London.
+Amongst those making the transition from academia to industry were Brian D Steel and Clive Spenser both still with the company.
 They were later joined by Alan Westwood.

 LPA's initial product, micro-PROLOG, was the world's first Prolog system for small machines and was implemented on many micro-computers of the time. micro-PROLOG was years ahead of its time but severely restricted by the memory limitations of 8-bit chips i.e. 64K RAM.
 LPA has since built products on 16-bit, 24-bit and 32-bit PCs and now on modern 64-bit cloud based servers.